Eric Niquette UI, UX, Accessibility

 </nav>

-When used for the purpose of linking to a resource, the formatting of an anchor can also vary based on the intended target and protocol.
+When used to link to a resource, an anchor's formatting can also vary depending on the target destination and the protocol being used.

 <a href="#skip">Skip to content</a>